jase-k/nlapi-guide-openapi/docs/stage.2.nlapi-setup.md

 - Your .env should have all the keys the .env.example does.
 Run `npm run check-env` to check.
 - You will also need to add these keys to your github secrets to make the github action work properly.
-- Schemas are unique by name to allow you to have multiple schemas in an application in case you want to enable micro services.
-Note that you the authentication system needs to be the same across the multiple schemas.
+- Schemas are unique by name which allows you to have multiple schemas in a single application.
+This is useful for microservices as it grants the NLAPI access to multiple services at the same time.
+Note that the authentication system needs to be the same across the multiple schemas.
 I.e. the same user authorization data you send the NLAPI should work across all schemas.
 (More features are coming with schema versioning.
 For the latest checkout our docs at [nlapi.io](nlapi.io) and/or join our [discord community](https://discord.gg/bcjmGnbj8d))
 - Note in App.jsx where we hide the chat bubble
 - Keep in mind the thread ID is how you keep a conversation going.
-Up to the developer to save those for now.
+It is up to the developer to save those for now.
 ThreadId is saved to state in [ChatBubble.jsx](/packages/client/src/components/ChatBubble.jsx).
-- nGrok config is now in the `npm run command` If you'd rather run `ngrok http --url your-url 5573` You'll need to remove it from the dev command
+- nGrok config is now in the `npm run command` If you'd rather run `ngrok http --url your-url 5573` You'll need to remove it from the dev command.
 - Seed your db with the command `npm run seed`

 ## Common Errors:

 **ngrok authentication failed**.
 If you get an error like this:

 ```
 [dev:ngrok ] ERROR:  authentication failed: The authtoken you specified is properly formed, but it is invalid.
 [dev:ngrok ] ERROR:  Your authtoken: 2o01B85i3zkRdCSadIHu5ZGoEe_8BaNUmXdoNqhoe3qumii